DeepDarkDweller/GodotShaderCollection/README.md

 # GodotShaderCollection
-This is a collection of some shaders that I made while developing my game that seemed useful enough to share
+This is a collection of some shaders that I made while developing my games that seemed useful enough to share

 ## SLIPGATE
 Warps the texture UVs in world space or screen space.
 My attempt to recreate the slipgate from Quake